Phreaking: Blue boxes

 In October 1971, phreaking was introduced to the masses when Esquire magazine published a story called "Secrets of the Little Blue Box" by Ron Rosenbaum.
 This article featured Engressia and John Draper prominently, synonymising their names with phreaking.
 The article also attracted the interest of other soon-to-be phreaks, such as Steve Wozniak and Steve Jobs, who went on to found Apple Computer.

 1971 also saw the beginnings of YIPL (Youth International Party Line), a publication started by Abbie Hoffman and Al Bell to provide information to Yippies on how to "beat the man", mostly involving telephones.
 In the first issue of YIPL, writers included a "shout-out" to all of the phreakers who provided technological information for the newsletter: "We at YIPL would like to offer thanks to all you phreaks out there."
 In the last issue, YIPL stated:

 YIPL believes that education alone cannot affect the System, but education can be an invaluable tool for those willing to use it.
 Specifically, YIPL will show you why something must be done immediately in regard, of course, to the improper control of the communication in this country by none other than bell telephone company.

 In 1973, Al Bell would move YIPL over and start TAP (Technological American Party).

 Al Bell was denied opening a bank account under the name of Technological American Party, since he was not a political party, so he changed the name to Technological Assistance Program to get a bank account.

 TAP developed into a major source for subversive technical information among phreaks and hackers all over the world.
+Members such as Cheshire Catalyst met with journalists at the 1982 West Coast Computer Faire, where the group provided an address to subscribe to its newsletter ("TAP doesn't have a telephone", Cheshire said).
 TAP ran from 1973 to 1984, with Al Bell handing over the magazine to "Tom Edison" in the late 1970s.
 TAP ended publication in 1984 due mostly to a break-in and arson at Tom Edison's residence in 1983.
 Cheshire Catalyst then took over running the magazine for its final (1984) year.

 A controversially suppressed article "Regulating the Phone Company In Your Home" in Ramparts magazine (June 1972) increased interest in phreaking.
 This article published simple schematic plans of a "black box" used to make free long-distance phone calls, and included a very short parts list that could be used to construct one.
 AT&T forced Ramparts to pull all copies from shelves, but not before numerous copies were sold and many regular subscribers received them.